Flights to San Francisco

 Long before technology giants started sprouting up in the city, San Francisco served as an art and cultural destination.
 After World War II, the city was the epicenter of the rise of “hippie” counterculture, the center of the Peace Movement, and played a role in the beginnings of the LGBTQIA rights movement.
 Throughout various political climates, the arts have thrived here.
 Whether you’re seeking historic architecture like the city’s “painted lady” Victorian & Edwardian houses, exploring the expanded San Francisco Museum of Modern Art or simply viewing the Mission Murals, you’ll find plenty to see.

-It’s tempting to avoid the crowds at tourist spots in San Francisco like the Golden Gate Bridge and Alcatraz, they really are worth a visit, with stunning views.
+While it’s tempting to avoid the crowds at tourist spots in San Francisco like the Golden Gate Bridge and Alcatraz, they really are worth a visit, with stunning views.
 The Golden Gate Bridge, surrounded by the Presidio, is an iconic landmark with beautiful views.
 For family fun, explore Alcatraz and the Ferry Building Marketplace at Fisherman’s Wharf.
 Top it off with a trip to Golden Gate Park, a greenspace home to the de Young Museum, San Francisco Botanical Gardens, Japanese Tea Garden and Stowe Lake.

 Before you hop your flight to San Francisco, you’ll need to select a place to stay.
-Of course, lodgings are as numerous and varied as the city’s neighborhoods themselves --- with everything from luxury hotels to boutique rooms to choose from.
+Of course, lodgings are as numerous and varied as the city’s neighborhoods themselves — with everything from luxury hotels to boutique rooms to choose from.

 If you’re seeking five-star accommodations in the heart of the city, try the St. Regis, the Ritz-Carlton or the Four Seasons.
 All offer sprawling properties, located conveniently for both business or recreational travel.